 From mankind’s perspective, this began the battle of light vs. darkness, right vs. wrong, evil vs. good.
 Sides were drawn.
 Camps and philosophies were developed.

 The result is that we now live in a world where we face a clash of values having to do with the questions of what is sin and who is in charge of this earth.
 Until mankind comes to terms with God’s ageless law, he will forever struggle in the battle of the ages with Satan’s philosophy that humans can decide for themselves what is good and what is evil.

 Speaking of the confusion that this way of thinking has brought about, Isaiah 5:20 says, “Woe to those who call evil good, and good evil; who put darkness for light, and light for darkness.”
 Mankind has lost the ability to think and reason soundly.
 He has lost sight of the way to peace and happiness.
-The subsequent history of humankind is a record of struggle in the battle of the ages.
-What is the deception of the ages?
-And how does it affect our present day?
-Consider how Satan deceived the first man and woman.
+The subsequent history of humankind is a record of people struggling to obtain these things their own way.

 Shortly after creating them, God instructed Adam and Eve to look to Him for the knowledge of good and evil (Genesis 2:15-17).
 Satan came along and portrayed God as a liar and an oppressor (Genesis 3:4-5).
 Eve was deceived (2 Corinthians 11:3), and Adam willingly ate of the wrong tree (1 Timothy 2:14).
 Satan convinced mankind that he should and could decide for himself good and evil.

 This is the great deception.
 The deceiver and his agents brought darkness and oppression disguised as light and liberty.
 As a result of Adam’s choice, mankind was cut off from God—the only true source of light, life and liberty.